Agoric/documentation/main/ertp/guide/amount-math.md

 Depositing and withdrawing assets from a
 `purse` and manipulating `payment` amounts all require adding and subtracting digital assets.
-ERTP uses the amountMath library for all these operations.
+ERTP uses the `amountMath` library for all these operations.

 The `amountMath` library functions work for both fungible and nonfungible tokens.
-There are two kinds, each of which implements the same methods.
+There are two `amountMathKinds`, each of which implements the same methods.
 Which kind is used for a particular `brand` depends on what was specified when the `brand` and its `issuer` were created.
-The kinds are:
+They are:

 - `MathKind.NAT` (`nat`): Used with fungible assets. `amount` `values` are natural numbers (non-negative BigInts).
 - `MathKind.SET` (`set`): Used with non-fungible assets. `amount` `values` are arrays with any number of strings, numbers, etc.